Categories of Student Organizations

 Financial Statement

-A statement of any membership dues, including amount and frequency of payment as well as a process for receipting; an agreement that all funds will be received and disbursed through the Student Organizations Business Office if the organization receives Student Programs and Services Fee Funds; and a provision for the disposition of funds remaining in the event of the dissolution of the group must be included.
+A statement of any membership dues, including amount and frequency of payment as well as a process for receipting; an agreement that all funds will be received and disbursed through the Student Organizations Business Office; and a provision for the disposition of funds remaining in the event of the dissolution of the group must be included.
+Organizations must select a specific group if donating any remaining funds.

 Denial of Registration

-A refusal by the ACSO to recommend registration of a student organization or a refusal by the Dean of Students to register an organization must be based on one or more of the following grounds:
+If the ACSO denies an application for registration, it must be based on one or more of the following grounds:

-- The organization would, in the opinion of the ACSO or the Dean of Students, constitute a danger to the continued or proper functioning of the University.
+• The organization would, in the opinion of the ACSO, constitute a danger to the continued or proper functioning of the University.

 Appeals

-Any decision by the ACSO to withdraw or deny registration to a student organization may be appealed to the Dean of Students by the affected organization.
-When a decision by the ACSO is appealed, the Dean of Student shall abide by the following procedures in hearing the appeal:
+Any decision by the ACSO to withdraw or deny registration to a student organization may be appealed to the Assistant Vice Chancellor for Student Life (AVC) by the affected organization.
+When a decision by the ACSO is appealed, the AVC shall abide by the following procedures in hearing the appeal:

-The Dean of Students is the final decision on all appeals.
+The AVC is the final decision on all appeals.

 Affiliations